TREASURIES-U.S. yields soften after vaulting to one-year highs; sentiment wary

 By Ross Kerber and Saikat Chatterjee

-Feb 26 (Reuters) - U.S. Treasury yields subsided in cautious trading on Friday as investors repositioned, but worries about rising inflation weighed on sentiment as data showed a strong rebound in consumer spending.
+Feb 26 (Reuters) - U.S. Treasury yields subsided in cautious trading on Friday as investors repositioned, but growth concerns weighed on sentiment as data showed a strong rebound in consumer spending.

 Raymond James market analyst Ellis Phifer said Friday's trading showed investors turning cautious and repositioning after Thursday's jump.
 "We moved vertical in rates and there's a point where things get overdone," he said.